 On 25 September 2015 all 193 UN Member States committed to a set of 17 Sustainable Development Goals.
 Unlike the Millennium Development Goals, which were largely top-down in planning and reflected the priorities of donor countries, the Sustainable Development Goals were created to be implemented through locally driven plans that take into account global complexity and uncertainty and yet reflect the priorities and contexts of individual UN Member States.

-From previous experience of the Millennium Development Goals there is a concern that many DAC-List aid recipient countries will struggle to achieve the Sustainable Development Goals unless they develop credible and fundable plans for growing their economies that are inclusive and environmentally responsible.
-It is our assertion that many low-income countries across the Global South, including former heavily indebted poor countries (HIPC’s), are seeking to manage the forces of globalisation and to guide their own development through a set of processes, policies and practices that can be termed ‘New National Development Planning’.
+There is a concern that many DAC-List aid recipient countries will struggle to achieve the Sustainable Development Goals unless they develop credible and fundable plans for growing their economies that are inclusive and environmentally responsible.
+Many low-income countries across the Global South, including former heavily indebted poor countries (HIPC’s), are seeking to manage the forces of globalisation and to guide their own development through a set of processes, policies and practices that can be termed ‘New National Development Planning’.

 Sign up for the latest news, research and insights on New National Planning